BrandonJernigan/Simple_Terminal_Edit/README.md

 #### * Still under development *
-- Currently working to add support for the tab key.
-(Backspace, Enter, and Delete do work currently)
 - Future addition of top info bar.
 - Future addition of custom syntax highlighter for C++.